 I went to Forest Limit for the first time because I was fascinated by DJ Nozaki, the head of M.O.T.U.
 At that point, I realized that second-hand clothes could be sold at club parties, and I wanted to create more places like that, so I told Napalm Kataoka that I would like to take up the challenge.

-Had you organized other events before?
-And now, do you organize someone else besides Massacre?
+Had you organized other events before Massacre?
+And do you organize the party by yourself?

 Hairdresser and record enthusiast Tatsuhiko Sakamoto came to my second-hand clothing store more than 10 years ago.
 I organized several parties with him at the Bonobo bar, I think it was around 2011-2013, before Massacre started.
 The clothes sold well at those parties.